-We have examined the following Other Standalone Financial Information of the Company in respect of 6 months ended 30th September, 2014 and each year ended March 31, 2014, 2013, 2012, 2011 and 2010 proposed to be included in the Prospectus and annexed to this report:
+We have examined the following Other Standalone Financial Information of the Company for each year ended March 31st 2015, 2014, 2013, 2012 and 2011 proposed to be included in the Prospectus and annexed to this report:

-- a) Capitalisation Statement (Annexure VI) - b) Statement of Secured & Unsecured Loans (Annexure VII) - c) Statement of Accounting Ratios (Annexure VIII) - d) Statement of Dividends (Annexure IX) - e) Statement of Contingent Liability (Annexure X) - f) Statement of Tax Shelter (Annexure XI) - g) Statement of List of Related Parties & transaction with them (Annexure XII A & B). - h) Significant Accounting Policies & notes to the Financial Statements (Annexure XIII) - 3.
-Based on our examination of these Reformatted Standalone Financial Information, we state that in our opinion, the "Reformatted Standalone Financial Statements as per Audited Standalone Financial Statements of the Company" and "Other Standalone Financial Information of the Company" mentioned above for the 6 months ended 30th September, 2014 and years ended March 31, 2014, 2013, 2012, 2011 and 2010 have been prepared in accordance with Section 26 of the Act, rules prescribed under the Act and the Regulations amended by time to time, by SEBI Act. - 4.
+- a) Capitalisation Statement (Annexure VI) - b) Statement of Secured & Unsecured Loans (Annexure VII) - c) Statement of Accounting Ratios (Annexure VIII) - d) Statement of Dividends (Annexure IX) - e) Statement of Contingent Liability (Annexure X) - f) Statement of Tax Shelter (Annexure XI) - g) Statement of List of Related Parties & transaction with them (Annexure XII A & B) - h) Significant Accounting Policies & notes to the Financial Statements (Annexure XIII) - 3.
+Based on our examination of these Reformatted Standalone Financial Information, we state that in our opinion, the "Reformatted Standalone Financial Statements as per Audited Standalone Financial Statements of the Company" and "Other Standalone Financial Information of the Company" mentioned above for the years ended March 31st, 2015, 2014, 2013, 2012 and 2011 have been prepared in accordance with Section 26 of the Act, rules prescribed under the Act and the Regulations amended by time to time, by SEBI Act. - 4.
 This report should not in any way be construed as a re-issuance or re-dating of any of the previous audit reports nor should this be construed as a new opinion on any of the financial statements referred to herein.

-This report is intended solely for your information and for inclusion in the Prospectus in connection with the proposed issue of Secured and Unsecured Non-Convertible Debentures (NCDs) up to ₹ 12,500 lacs with an option to retain over-subscription up to ₹ 12,500 lacs, aggregating up to ₹ 25,000 lacs and is not to be used, referred to or distributed for any other purpose without our prior written consent.
+This report is intended solely for your information and for inclusion in the Prospectus in connection with the Proposed public issue of NCD aggregating to ₹ 12,500 Lakhs with an option to retain over-subscription up to ₹ 12,500 Lakhs for issuance of additional NCDs and is not to be used, referred to or distributed for any other purpose without our prior written consent.